billkarsh/SpikeGLX/Markdown/SpikeGLX_Broken_Shank_Support.md

 Note that QB probes are actually four complete single-shank probes packaged together.
 When one or more of these shanks break the others are fully intact.

-However, the 4 shanks of a standard 2.0 probe share the same base electronics and the four shanks are cross-connected to allow flexible configuration.
+However, the 4 shanks of a non-QB probe share the same base electronics and the four shanks are cross-connected to allow flexible configuration.
 When one of these shanks is malfunctioning it can affect the whole probe as detailed below.